Crown Heights riot: Ethnic relations

 Prior to the riots, Eastern Parkway divided the black community in northern Crown Heights and the Jewish community in southern Crown Heights.
-Efforts aimed at the improvement of the relations between black people and Jews in Crown Heights began almost immediately following the rioting.
+Efforts which were aimed at improving the relations between black people and Jews in Crown Heights began almost immediately after the rioting.
 Brooklyn Borough President Howard Golden summoned the leaders of each of the ethnic communities to Borough Hall within days after the riots ended, creating what became known as the Crown Heights Coalition.
-The Coalition, led by Edison O. Jackson, then President of Medgar Evers College, and Rabbi Shea Hecht, chairman of the Board of the National Committee for Furtherance of Jewish Education (NCFJE), operated for ten years as an inter-group forum in which to air neighborhood concerns and work out issues.
-Golden used the Coalition to initiate interracial projects designed to promote dialogue.
+The Coalition, led by Edison O. Jackson, then President of Medgar Evers College, and Rabbi Shea Hecht, chairman of the Board of the National Committee for the Furtherance of Jewish Education (NCFJE), operated for ten years as an inter-group forum in which residents of the neighborhood could air their concerns and attempt to resolve their issues.
+Golden used the Coalition to initiate interracial projects which were designed to promote dialogue.
 One project involved sending a Jewish leader and a black leader together in a pair to public intermediate and high schools in the area to answer questions from the children about each other's cultures.

-A week after the riots, Hatzolah helped repair an ambulance of a black-owned volunteer service.
-The following year, the Brooklyn Children's Museum held an exhibit on the contributions made by black people and Jews in New York.
-In 1993, the Rev. Jesse Jackson was active in promoting improved black-Jewish relations.
-In 1993, a series of neighborhood basketball games were scheduled between the two groups, including a scrimmage held as part of the halftime entertainment of a New York Knicks vs. Philadelphia 76ers professional basketball game.
+A week after the riot, Hatzolah helped repair an ambulance which was used by providers of a black-owned volunteer service.
+The following year, the Brooklyn Children's Museum held an exhibit about the contributions which were made by black people and Jews in New York.
+In 1993, the Rev. Jesse Jackson actively promoted improved black-Jewish relations.
+In 1993, a series of neighborhood basketball games were scheduled by teams which represented the two communities, including a scrimmage which was scheduled to be held as part of the halftime entertainment during a New York Knicks vs. Philadelphia 76ers professional basketball game.
 Also that year, Rabbi Israel Shemtov, whose anti-crime patrol had long been perceived by many black residents as biased against them, rushed to the aid of a black woman who had been shot on the street in Crown Heights, putting her in his car and taking her to the hospital.
 The Crown Heights Mediation Center was established in 1998 to help resolve local differences, also a direct outcome of the Coalition.